 From public land to private, early season to late, fully guided to DIY, the options of where and how to hunt can be overwhelming.
 On a bow hunt in Colorado, we take stock and break it down.

 It’s a still, unseasonably warm late-September evening on a 12,000-acre Rocky Mountain ranch at the tail end of Colorado’s Sangre de Cristo range.
 A pair of bowhunters, including FORLOH owner Andy Techmanski, have been sitting on the fringes of a 9,800-foot meadow all afternoon.
 They are waiting for the nasal screech of a bull from the dark timber above the clearing, a sign that the animals’ have risen from their beds and might soon emerge.
 But the only break in the quiet is the occasional sweet trill of the hunters’ cow calls aimed at coaxing down the elk.
-Daylight fades to the ghostly dark of the gloaming, and it’s still silent as a morgue.
+Daylight fades to the ghostly darkness of the gloaming, and it’s still silent as a morgue.

 “Damn elk,” says Mike Barraclough, lead guide on this hunt.
 Then he adds, “Tomorrow.”

 Barraclough never seems stressed nor speaks out of turn, but the slight edge in his voice is telling.
-It’s night two of a six-day elk hunt smack in the middle of a moonless stretch of typical peak rut dates — what should be prime conditions — and the four hunters and three guides on property have so far heard little more than the occasional feeble bugle.
+It’s night two of a six-day elk hunt smack in the middle of a moonless stretch of typical peak rut dates — what should be prime conditions — and the four hunters and three guides on the property have so far heard little more than the occasional feeble bugle.

 Techmanski cut short a public land elk hunt in southern Montana, where the animals were active and his buddy harvested a bull, to travel here for this previously scheduled private-land hunt.
 The question of whether the trip down will be worthwhile has begun to hover.

 There’s a sense among public-land hunters that stalking on swathes of private property is like walking the Promised Land, with animals as abundant as tomatoes on the August vine.
 So it’s instructive to go from bugling elk on Montana public land to stagnation on a prized ranch in Colorado.
 No matter where we stalk or how much a tag costs, it’s still always the unpredictable, natural world.
 That’s why we hunt.
-On a private land tag, you are more likely to find better habitat and less hunting pressure.
-Then again, it’s not like big game understand boundaries with OnXMaps clarity.
+On a private land tag, you are more likely to find better habitats and less hunting pressure.
+Then again, it’s not like big game understands boundaries with OnXMaps clarity.

 “As a rule, there are more animals — and better-quality animals — on a private ranch than on public,” says Barraclough, the son of the owner of Raton, New Mexico–based Kiowa Hunting Services.
 “That’s all subject to unit and season, for sure.
-But what this land produces versus what you’ll get on neighboring public is considerably different.”
+But what this land produces versus what you’ll get on the neighboring public is considerably different.”
 Kiowa has a small, curated range of private land options for hunters, like this elk hunt, but its broad offerings of public-land hunts across New Mexico, Colorado, and Mexico are the company’s bread and butter.

 Kiowa has made a name for itself in the Southwest with prodigious success rates on public-land ibex tags in southern New Mexico’s Florida Mountains, one of the most difficult and specialized hunts in the country.
 They also take above-average numbers of elk, deer, oryx, and other big game throughout the region.
 “We host every type of hunt you can think of in the places we serve,” says Barraclough.
 “From semi-guided tags with no accommodation across New Mexico to full-service private ranches throughout the Southwest.”